 Aimee Maddonna, a mother of three, was seeking opportunities for her family to help children in foster care.
-Miracle Hill Ministries, the largest taxpayer-funded foster care agency in South Carolina, told Aimee her family was a great fit to volunteer with children.
+Miracle Hill Ministries, then the largest taxpayer-funded foster care agency in South Carolina, told Aimee her family was a great fit to volunteer with children.
 But then the agency asked what church the Maddonnas attended.
-When Aimee offered the name of her Catholic parish, Miracle Hill abruptly rejected her because she’s the “wrong” religion—the agency will only work with evangelical Protestants, not Catholics, Jews, or people of any other faith.
+When Aimee offered the name of her Catholic parish, Miracle Hill abruptly rejected her because she’s the “wrong” religion—the agency was only willing to work with evangelical Protestants, not Catholics, Jews, or people of any other faith.

 Instead of denouncing this discrimination, the administrations of President Donald Trump and South Carolina Gov. Henry McMaster doubled down, sanctioning the government-funded religious discrimination.
 In January 2019, the U.S. Department of Health and Human Services issued a blanket waiver allowing all government-funded foster care agencies in South Carolina to explicitly reject parents and volunteers who don’t share their religious beliefs without being penalized by the federal government; McMaster issued a similar order in March 2018.

 In 2019, representing Aimee, we filed suit in the United States District Court of South Carolina to stop the federal government and South Carolina from authorizing and encouraging religious discrimination with taxpayer dollars.
 At its heart, the case is about two of our country’s most sacred principles: defending religious freedom for all and protecting vulnerable children.
 It is unconstitutional to permit taxpayer-funded agencies to discriminate against prospective foster parents and volunteers based on their religion.
 And no child should be denied an opportunity for a loving, stable home when one is available to them.